xlladdins/xll/docs/Excel4MacrosA-D.md

 **ACTIVATE**?(window\_text, pane\_num)

-Window\_text    is text specifying the name of a window to switch to: for example, "Book1" or "Book1:2".
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the name of a window to switch to: for example, "Book1" or "Book1:2".

   - > If a workbook is displayed in more than one window and
     > window\_text does not specify which window to switch to, the first